jrief/django-sendmail/docs/source/about.rst

 - Providing seamless integration with various storage backends.

+- Introducing Newsletters to send emails directly from admin.

-- These changes aim to extend the functionality of the original project while preserving its core strengths.
+These changes aim to extend the functionality of the original project while preserving its core strengths.